SQL Server feature support for Cloud SQL

 - Policy-Based Management

-- Machine Learning and R Services (requires OS access to install it)
+- Machine Learning and R Services

 - Resource Governor